xregistry/spec/core/spec.md

   continue from the highest previously generated value.

-With this default versioning algorithm, when semantic versioning is needed, it is RECOMMENDED to include a major version identifier in the Resource `id`, like `"com.example.event.v1"` or `"com.example.event.2024-02"`, so that incompatible, but historically related Resources can be more easily identified by users and developers.
+With this default versioning algorithm, when semantic versioning is needed, it is RECOMMENDED to include a major version identifier in the Resource `RESOURCEid`, like `"com.example.event.v1"` or `"com.example.event.2024-02"`, so that incompatible, but historically related Resources can be more easily identified by users and developers.
 The Version's `versionid` then functions as the semantic minor version identifier.

 #### Default Version of a Resource